Rivas142/WorldCupGame/README.md

 `game.py` is the Python script that contains most of the functions used for the game.

 The game is the same tournament style that the world cup was based off of, so the player will start in a group with three other random teams.
 There will be 8 groups in total and the results for the other groups, that does not include the player's team, will be simulated as well.
-The player will have one match against each of the three teams, with points awarded based on win, loss, or draw (3, 0, and 1 respectively).
+The player will have 3 matches, one against each of the three teams, with points awarded based on win, loss, or draw (3, 0, and 1 respectively).
 Each match will be a penalty shoot-out in both group stage and knockout stage games, with draws being allowed in the group stages.
 Once passing the group stages, the player will progress by versing teams in the round of 16, quarter-final, semi-final, and final.

 **Note that the game is based off the teams that played in the tournament and the style of tournament, but the rest will have modifications.